 - Let's start with the raspberry jelly.

-- Get a pot and place in the frozen strawberries, water and chia seeds
+- Get a pot and place in the frozen raspberries

-- Cook on a gentle heat for around 5 minutes until the raspberries are all melted and the jelly has a thick consistency
+- Cook on a gentle heat for around 5 minutes until the raspberries are all melted and add the chia seeds in.
+Mix well until the jelly has a thick consistency

 - Set aside and let it cool down completely